greenboxal/doggohub/doc/workflow/importing/import_projects_from_gitea.md

 1. Enter a token description.
 1. Click **Generate Token**.
 1. Copy the token hash.
-1. Go back to GitLab and provide the token to the Gitea importer.
+1. Go back to DoggoHub and provide the token to the Gitea importer.
-1. Hit the **List Your Gitea Repositories** button and wait while GitLab reads your repositories' information.
+1. Hit the **List Your Gitea Repositories** button and wait while DoggoHub reads your repositories' information.
 Once done, you'll be taken to the importer page to select the repositories to import.